mikeroyal/Self-Hosting-Guide/README.md

 [llama.cpp](https://github.com/ggerganov/llama.cpp) is a Port of Facebook's LLaMA model in C/C++.

+[Serge](https://github.com/serge-chat/serge) is a web interface for chatting with Alpaca through llama.cpp.
+Fully self-hosted & dockerized, with an easy to use API.

 [OpenPlayground](https://github.com/nat/openplayground) is a playfround for running ChatGPT-like models locally on your device.

 [Vicuna](https://vicuna.lmsys.org/) is an open source chatbot trained by fine tuning LLaMA.
 It apparently achieves more than 90% quality of chatgpt and costs $300 to train.